Farzin-Negahbani/Namira-LogAnalyzer/README.md

 # Namira LogAnalyzer
 Python Script for parsing and analyzing agent2D soccer simulation rcl and rcg logs.
 This used in [NAMIRA TPAS](https://github.com/Farzin-Negahbani/Namira_TPAS) a Tournament Planning and Analyzer Software.
+## Why this is useful
+Firstly, if you want to have quantative data about your team performance on different matches.
+Secondly, if you are trying to evaluate different ability of your team by running hundreds of matches and you need to have report of these matches.
+Above all, if you want o apply some machine learning algorithms this would be usefull in extracting data because you can get the results as a python object which can be used directly on another script or decide to write them in a file!

 ## Getting Started